Middle School: How I Survived Bullies, Broccoli, and Snake Hill

 Is it any good?

-In this fourth book in James Patterson's Middle School series, Rafe continues his daily battles with bullies.
-This is the least interesting of the series, with a less cohesive plot and characters.
+This fourth book, which sees Rafe continuing his daily battles with bullies, is the least interesting of Patterson's Middle School series, with a less cohesive plot and characters.
 That said, there are some interesting twists.
 The scary bunkmate Legend turns out to have a kind heart and helps protect the other Muskrats from the bullying Bobcats.
 Norman, whom Doolin had given the camp nickname "Booger Eater" years ago, reveals to Rafe a bit about his unhappy home life and abusive father.
 For Norman, coming to Camp Wannamorra is a picnic compared with a summer at home.